HankB/MkDocs-blog/docs/tech/ESP8266-RTOS-SDK_on_Debian.md

 export IDF_PATH=~/esp/ESP8266_RTOS_SDK
 ```

 The SDK requires that `python` run Python 3.
 On Debian Bullseye this can be accomplished using `update-alternatives`.
-(Debian Bullseye does not have a `python` program by default.)
+(Debian Bullseye does not have an unversioned `python` program by default.)

 ```text
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3.9 1